eggboy/aca-java-ai-workshop/01-workshop-environment-setup/README.md

 SUCCESS: Your up workflow to provision and deploy to Azure completed in 8 minutes 3 seconds.
 ```

-This will create resources in your Azure subscription, including:
-1. Resource Group
-2. Log Analytics workspace
-3. Azure OpenAI Endpoint
-4. Azure Container Apps Environment
-5. Azure Database for MySQL Flexible Server

 `azd up` will return the name of resources created in your Azure subscription.
+Please go
-Please go to [Azure Portal](https://portal.azure.com) to verify the resources in the resource gorup `aca-labs`
+to [Azure Portal](https://portal.azure.com) to verify the resources in the resource gorup `aca-labs`

 ## Configure default settings for Azure Container Apps